-In gif, the detonation took place closer to the water’s surface and you can actually see the liquid pouring in on the collapsing bubble.
+In this gif, the detonation took place closer to the water’s surface and you can actually see the liquid pouring in on the collapsing bubble.

 The gases released during detonation are then squashed by the liquid’s weight.
 This compression-explosion interplay can become quite lively, as the water compresses the gas as far as it can, then gets pushed back, and repeat.
 The collapse of the hollow bubble generates the first shock wave.
-Secondary shock waves are created as the gas and water wrestle.
+Secondary shock waves are created as gas and water wrestle.